MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 | :--- | :--- |
 | replyUrlsWithType | Collection |

-This multi-value property holds the list of registered redirect_uri values that Microsoft Entra ID will accept as destinations when returning tokens.
+This multi-value property holds the list of registered redirect_uri values that Microsoft Entra ID accepts as destinations when returning tokens.
 Each URI value should contain an associated app type value.
 Supported type values are:

 - `Web`
 - `InstalledClient`